-Over the past two years, we've all experienced huge shifts in the way we work, from how we interact with colleagues, to our expectations around flexible hours and remote working.
+Over the past few years, we've all experienced huge shifts in the way we work, from how we interact with colleagues, to our expectations around flexible hours and remote working.
 A result of some of these changes is what's been dubbed 'The Great Resignation' - a mass exodus of employees from jobs and companies that don't make them feel valued.
 This makes it more important than ever that businesses listen to what their employees want and need from their workplace, and invest in making their work culture genuinely engaging and supportive.

 Here at Hire Space, we know the value of bringing people together, and we've helped thousands of HR professionals deliver successful events to engage their teams, from team-building social activities to awards ceremonies recognising outstanding work.
 Here, we've shared our insights on creating experiences to inspire, motivate, and lift up your team, and keep them singing your company's praises.